Chelseasingla1/LLMware-Lingua/README.md

-# LLMware-Lingua
+# LLMware-Lingua 🌐

 ---

 **Introduction:**

+Welcome to LLMware-Lingua!

-Welcome to the LLMware-Lingua, an interactive chat application powered by advanced natural language processing (NLP) models.
+🚀 An interactive chat application powered by advanced natural language processing (NLP) models.
 This project utilizes LLMware, an AI framework designed for language understanding and conversation, to provide users with a seamless conversational experience.
 Whether you're seeking information, assistance, or simply engaging in friendly conversation, the LLMware-Lingua is here to help.

 ---

-**Features:**
+**Features🎉:**

 1. **Voice Selection:**
    - Choose from a variety of voices to personalize your interaction with the chat assistant.